deemp/flakes/templates/codium/haskell/README.md

 ### ghcid

-`ghcid` is a `Very low feature GHCi based IDE`s.
+[ghcid](https://github.com/ndmitchell/ghcid) is a `Very low feature GHCi based IDE`s.
 It can be used to rerun a function in a given file on changes in a given directory.

 ### GHC

-Switch to `GHC 9.0.2`:
+This template uses `GHC 9.2.4`.
+You can switch to `GHC 9.0.2`:

 - in `flake.nix`, change `"92"` to `"90"`
 - in `stack.nix`, change `"924"` to `"902"`